MSchtein/hello-world/README.md

 # hello-world
-This is a hello world repository.
+This is my first hello world repository.
+Yeah.
+That's pretty much the whole story.
+Have a good day :)